claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 accounts, devices, and/or authentication information for accessing systems, or uses public information to exercise control.
 This kind of attacker can be technologically savvy or not.
-We define this attacker as one of the strongest ones as it can have unlimited access to systems and devices, whithout investing a lot of financial or computational resources.
+We define this attacker as one of the strongest ones as they can have unlimited access to systems and devices, whithout investing a lot of financial or computational resources.

 The attacker has some kind of physical access to the victim (or has had it in the past), and often shares a common social network with them.
-In some cases, it can be the legal owner of the devices/accounts a victim uses.
+In some cases, they can be the legal owner of the devices/accounts a victim uses.

 ## Tech-based IPV tactics